tiffany9056/IntelliCardiac/README.md

 - **Username:** `guest123`
 - **Password:** `Pass1234`

+❗️**Important:** After the patient uploads an image, please wait approximately 1 minute for the results to appear.
+Do not refresh the page during this time, as it may interrupt the processing.

 ## Introduction
 IntelliCardiac is a full-stack medical imaging web platform designed for cardiac segmentation and disease classification using cine MRI.